OrganScore Edition Readability

 Note Spacing

-- to avoid unpleasant variations in spacing from one system to another (see illustration below); the large format (together with occasional measure splitting) makes it possible to balance the number of bars per system and avoid these unpleasant variations.
+The large format of OrganScore pages, combined where necessary with occasional measure splitting, makes it possible to balance the number of measures per system and avoid such irregularities.

 Clefs and Key Signatures